sportsdunia logo

 Shinji Okazaki (Image credit:@Mercado_Ingles/X)

-Okazaki is an active Japanese football player who has played 119 games for the country.
-The 38-year-old has found the net 50 times in 11 years.
+In 2024, Shinji Okazaki announced his retirement Japanese football player who has played 119 games and scored 50 goals for the country in international football.
+The 38-year-old is widely hailed as one of the best Japanese football players.
 He won the IFFHS World’s Top Goal Scorer award in 2009 courtesy of his 15 goals that year.
 It was his goal that earned Japan its first victory against Argentina in 2010.
-Okazaki is the third-leading Japanese goalscorer.
+Okazaki is the third-leading Japanese goalscorer and the greatest japanese footballer.

-Shinji played in the Bundesliga for VfB Stuttgart and started 63 games.
+The former Leicester City star played in the Bundesliga for VfB Stuttgart and started 63 games in total.
 He was a part of the Leicester City squad that stunned the world by winning the Premier League in 2016.
 Okazaki played 587 club games and scored 128 goals, making him one of the best Japanese players in Premier League history.
+As a result, the attacking midfielder was named 2016 Asian Player of the Year ahead of Shinji Kagawa and Son Heung-min.

 AppsGoalsAssistsNotable ClubsTitles